HuiGong-dev/blog_source/content/posts/RESTful-API-Auth-REACT.md

 1. I kinda like the concept of components.
 It reminds me of the EJS template but in a more elegant way.
 Hook in React is new to me and the purpose of hook is to handle events thus to make the app interactive.
 Maybe later I should draw some flow charts to visualize the flow of this concept.

-2. [Keys](https://reactjs.org/docs/lists-and-keys.html#keys) are needed for list component!
+2. [Keys](https://reactjs.org/docs/lists-and-keys.html#keys) are needed for list item!
+However, there's no need to specify the key in the Item.jsx file.
+Instead, it should be specified in the ItemList.jsx file.
+The [React official document](https://reactjs.org/docs/lists-and-keys.html#extracting-components-with-keys) explained it well.

 3. Passisng props from one component to another component should be careful.
 For example passing `element` from `ElementList.jsx` to `Element.jsx`, the element in `ElementList.jsx` looks like this: